-Upon the completion of this offering, all outstanding shares of series A preferred stock, series B preferred stock and series C preferred stock of Deciphera Pharmaceuticals, Inc. will be automatically converted into shares of common stock of Deciphera Pharmaceuticals, Inc. pursuant to the terms of our certificate of incorporation and we will file an amended and restated certificate of incorporation to reflect the conversion of series A preferred stock, series B preferred stock and series C preferred stock of Deciphera Pharmaceuticals, Inc. We will also amend and restate our bylaws.
+Immediately prior to the completion of this offering, we will be governed by an amended and restated certificate of incorporation to be filed with the Delaware Secretary of State and amended and restated bylaws.
 The material portions of each of our amended and restated certificate of incorporation and bylaws are described in "Description of Capital Stock."